kerimoyle/cellml-specification/reference/sectionC_interpretation.rst

    model, and referred to element with the :code:`name` specified in the :code:`component_ref` attribute of the :code:`import component` element.

 #.
+It is noted, for the avoidance of doubt, that importing a CellML
+   :code:`component` element SHALL additionally and recursively import:

+      #.
+Any and all encapsulated :code:`component` children of the imported
+         :code:`component`, and
+      #.
+Any and all :code:`units` elements referenced by the imported
+         :code:`component` or its children.

-It is noted, for the avoidance of doubt, that CellML models MAY apply
+#.
+It is further noted, for the avoidance of doubt, that CellML models MAY apply
-   the previous rule recursively, to reference an :code:`import component` element which in turn references another :code:`import component` element.
+   the previous rules recursively, to reference an :code:`import component` element which in turn references another :code:`import component` element.